ZzakB/MolNotator/README.md

 If you are using MolNotator in your work, please cite :
 > The paper ref should go here
 ## Contact / Maintainer
-Do you have feature requestes, found a bug or want to use MolNotator in your project ?
+Do you have feature requests, found a bug or want to use MolNotator in your project ?
 Please get in touch : `damien.olivier.jimenez@gmail.com`